Human cytomegalovirus: Diagnosis

 Most infections with CMV go undiagnosed, as the virus usually produces few, if any, symptoms and tends to reactivate intermittently without symptoms.
 Persons who have been infected with CMV develop antibodies to the virus, which persist in the body for the lifetime of that individual.
-A number of laboratory tests that detect these antibodies to CMV have been developed to determine if infection has occurred and are widely available from commercial laboratories.
-In addition, the virus can be cultured from specimens obtained from urine, throat swabs, bronchial lavages and tissue samples to detect active infection.
+Several laboratory tests that detect these antibodies to CMV have been developed to determine if infection has occurred and are widely available from commercial laboratories.
+In addition, the virus can be cultured from specimens obtained from urine, throat swabs, bronchial lavages, and tissue samples to detect active infection.
 Both qualitative and quantitative polymerase chain reaction (PCR) testing for CMV are available as well, allowing physicians to monitor the viral load of people infected with CMV.

-The CMV pp65 antigenemia test is an immunofluorescence-based assay which utilizes an indirect immunofluorescence technique for identifying the pp65 protein of cytomegalovirus in peripheral blood leukocytes.
+The CMV pp65 antigenemia test is an immunofluorescence-based assay that utilizes an indirect immunofluorescence technique for identifying the pp65 protein of cytomegalovirus in peripheral blood leukocytes.
 The CMV pp65 assay is widely used for monitoring CMV infection and its response to antiviral treatment in people who are under immunosuppressive therapy and have had renal transplantation surgery, as the antigenemia results are obtained about 5 days before the onset of symptomatic CMV disease.
-The advantage of this assay is the rapidity in providing results in a few hours and that the pp65 antigen determination represents a useful criterion for the physician to initiate antiviral therapy.
+The advantage of this assay is the rapidity in providing results in a few hours, and that the pp65 antigen determination represents a useful criterion for the physician to initiate antiviral therapy.
 The major disadvantage of the pp65 assay is that only a limited number of samples can be processed per test batch.

 CMV should be suspected if a person has symptoms of infectious mononucleosis but has negative test results for mononucleosis and Epstein–Barr virus, or if they show signs of hepatitis, but have negative test results for hepatitis A, B, and C.

 For best diagnostic results, laboratory tests for CMV antibody should be performed by using paired serum samples.
 One blood sample should be taken upon suspicion of CMV, and another one taken within 2 weeks.
-A virus culture can be performed any time the person is symptomatic.
+A virus culture can be performed at any time the person is symptomatic.
 Laboratory testing for antibodies to CMV can be performed to determine if a woman has already had CMV infection.
-However, routine testing of all pregnant women is costly and the need for testing should therefore be evaluated on a case-by-case basis.
+However, routine testing of all pregnant women is costly, and the need for testing should therefore be evaluated on a case-by-case basis.